dovecot/documentation/docs/core/config/sieve/managesieve.md

   #}

   # Number of connections to handle before starting a new process.
 Typically
-  # the only useful values are 0 (unlimited) or 1.
-1 is more secure, but 0
+  # the only useful values are "unlimited" or 1.
+1 is more secure, but
-  # is faster.
+  # "unlimited" is faster.
   #restart_request_count = 1

   # Number of processes to always keep waiting for more connections.
   #process_min_avail = 0

-  # If you set restart_request_count=0, you probably need to grow this.
+  # If you set restart_request_count=unlimited, you probably need to grow this.
   #vsz_limit = 64M
 }